michaelsballoni/gonedb/README.md

 - Node descendant

 Searching is performed using:
 - Search.FindNodes(db, searchQuery *SearchQuery) ([]Node, error)
 or
 - Search.FindLinks(db, searchQuery *SearchQuery) ([]Link, error)

+Here are the structs you pass into the functions:

     type SearchQuery struct {
         Criteria       []SearchCriteria
         OrderBy        string
         OrderAscensing bool
         Limit          int64
     }

     type SearchCriteria struct {
         NameStringId int64
         ValueString  string
         UseLike      bool
     }

-And that's all of search: you give it criteria, it ANDs it all together and gives you results
+And that's all of search: you give it sensible criteria, it ANDs it all together and gives you sensible results

 ## Cloud
 You start with a node and follow links to expand a group of nodes, links really, a cloud.
 Cloud computing, no?